Department of Biology

 Grading Status: Letter grade.

 Open to all undergraduates.
 North Carolina's flora: recognition, identification, classification, evolution, history, economics, plant families, ecology, and conservation.
-Three lecture and three laboratory hours per week.
+Three lecture hours per week.

 Rules & Requirements